6. OPERATING POLICIES & PROCEDURES

 Employees of the College need to be aware and knowledgeable about their role and responsibilities in maintaining and securing the confidential information that are collected in various databases for institution business.
 All employees are expected to help keep these systems secure (e.g. by keeping passwords private) and to take adequate precautions when accessing, printing, copying and/or distributing information from the institution’s databases.

-CSI Institutional Research & Support (IR&S) strongly encourages its computer users to protect the data they store and access.
+CSI Institutional Technology (IT) strongly encourages its computer users to protect the data they store and access.
 Particular attention should be afforded to sensitive data.
 Sensitive data may include any of the following:

 - Personal info on individuals, including donors, volunteers, alumni, friends, faculty, students, attendees, and staff.
 FERPA applicable information qualifies as sensitive data.